 - LG and GM will announce a Tennessee EV battery factory today, Nikkei Asia reported.
 An event is planned with Tennessee Gov. Bill Lee.

 - On Protocol: AppLovin raised $2 billion in its IPO, valuing the company at $28.6 billion.
 But the stock ended its first day down 18.5%.

 One More Thing

+Today's Source Code was written by David Pierce, with help from Anna Kramer and Shakeel Hashim.
 Thoughts, questions, tips?
 Send them to email@example.com, or our tips line, firstname.lastname@example.org.
 Enjoy your weekend, see you Sunday.